AbhishekhShankar/Bitcoin-TSA/README.md

 # Bitcoin-TSA
-Time series analysis of daily Bitcoin price data using R.
+Time series analysis (TSA) of daily Bitcoin price data using R.

+Completed in conjunction with the RMIT University subject: MATH1312 - Time Series Analysis, Semester One, 2018.